‘Married To Medicine’ Stars Says There’ll Be A Season 5

 — Lisa Nicole Cloud (@lisanicolecloud) February 11, 2017

-Lisa Nicole’s tweet about how the others curse was likely especially directed at Dr. Heavenly, who called her a “b**ch” during their argument over their failed joint relationship conference and later told her that their friendship was over.
+Lisa Nicole’s tweet about how the others curse was likely directed at Dr. Heavenly, who called her a “b**ch” during their argument over their failed joint relationship conference and later told her that their friendship was over.
 For her part, Dr. Heavenly said that she forgives Lisa Nicole.

 Exactly but I forgive her! https://t.co/1g8mrcsw05